 Not so long ago, people lived in a way that was more in alignment with the natural processes of the earth.
 Sure, life wasn’t as convenient as it is now, but it was far less complicated.
-The current hustle of modern day living is negatively affecting our planet and has people stressed to the max, so something has to give, right?
+The current hustle of modern-day living is negatively affecting our planet and has people stressed to the max, so something has to give, right?

 Isn’t it ironic that the very way we can create a positive impact is to rewind and return to a simpler way of living?
 Luckily, the solution is easy, and we can return to balance with a simple, practical lifestyle known as homesteading.
 Homesteading allows people to be self-sufficient and sustainable.
-Where most people rely on the supermarkets and stores to supply them with their everyday needs, homesteaders provide what they need for themselves with a grassroots approach.
+Where most people rely on supermarkets and stores to supply them with their everyday needs, homesteaders provide what they need for themselves with a grassroots approach.
 Don’t be mistaken; the homesteading lifestyle isn’t confined to country living.
-In fact, you can be a homesteader anywhere by way of the lifestyle choices you make.
+You can be a homesteader anywhere by way of the lifestyle choices you make.
 If you don’t want to leave the city, you can be an Urban Homesteader.

 Embrace a Simpler Way

 To begin your journey to self-sufficiency and empowerment through urban homesteading, start with where you are and what you have to work with.
 We want to make this as simple as possible.
-If you own a house in the city, you have a great advantage, but even if you’re just renting, there is still possibility and opportunity.
+If you own a house in the city, you have a great advantage, but even if you’re just renting, there is still a possibility and opportunity.

 Make the Most of What You Have